 Shorelands of Monmouth Beach

-In 1896, two Gilded Age tycoons purchased the land that is now the Shorelands area developed it into a golf course.
+In 1896, Gilded Age tycoons purchased the land that is now the Shorelands area developed it into a nine-hole golf course.
 Perhaps the first in the shore area?
 (MB Golf Course story).
+The Monmouth Beach Golf Club was popular but brief, lasting only until about 1905.

 By August 1925, a sales pitch from Howard W. Scott Auctioneers in a bid to sell 230 waterfront lots offered this pitch: “just think of the pleasures, the health and happiness for your wife, your children and yourself, in owning a delightful home on the Shrewsbury River.”